Joannarama/pp2-hangman/README.md

 # **Data Model**
 ## **Object Oriented Programming using Classes**

 At the start of this project, anticipating that it would not be very extensive, I used a functional approach, creating functions in run.py.
 It quickly became apparent that the file was becoming large and unwieldy and difficult to read.
-Therefor I felt it would be beneficial to introduce a separation of concerns.
+Therefore I felt it would be beneficial to introduce a separation of concerns.

 Using Object Oriented Programming, I created 3 classes.
 These are
 * game - this manages the landing page and the rules